temporalio/samples-server/compose/README.md

 | docker-compose-postgres-opensearch.yml | PostgreSQL and OpenSearch                                      |
 | docker-compose-multirole.yaml          | PostgreSQL and Elasticsearch with multi-role Server containers |

-### Using multi-role configuration
+## Using multi-role configuration

+The `docker-compose-multirole.yaml` configuration runs each Temporal service separately and includes Prometheus and Grafana with [Server and SDK dashboards](https://github.com/temporalio/dashboards).

-First install the loki plugin (this is one time operation)
+First install the Loki plugin (this is a one-time operation)
 ```bash
 docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions
 ```